 After a long active holiday, it’s going to be a challenge for students to sit down for long periods of time.
 Need some new active game ideas?
 Our Brain Break Active Game Resource Pack has heaps!

 Be smart and choose an activity that is easy for your students to complete independently and without much teacher instruction.
-With early years in mind, we have created this brand new Starting School Chatterbox.
+With early years in mind, we have created this fun Starting School Chatterbox.

 This fun template is ideal to use during the first week of school and encourages students to: